harold174/serverless-java-movies/README.md

   "getHelloEvent": "gradle build shadowJar -x test; sam local invoke Hello -e src/test/resources/testRequest.json" },
 ```
-And run it
+And then you can run it
 ```
 npm run getHelloEvent
 ```
 One of the most important futures of SAM Local is the possibility to test your endpoints running your local server
 ```
 sam local start-api
 ```
 ## Multiple serverless microservices sharing one API GATEWAY

 By default, each serverless project will create an API GATEWAY.
-However, you can change this behavior changing some serverless.yml configurations.
+However, you can change this behavior changing some `serverless.yml` configurations.

-In the provider item, you are going to add the restApiId and the restApiRootResourceId.
+In the provider item, you are going to add the `restApiId` and the `restApiRootResourceId`.
 The first refers to the API id that you can see on aws api gateway and the second one refers to the root path of the API.

 ```
 provider: